LukeA-Git/GymManager/README.md

 ## 6. UML Diagram

-All final UML diagrams are located in the `/uml` folder.
+The final UML diagram is located in the `/uml` folder.

-The diagrams include:
+The diagram includes:
 - Domain models
 - Repository structure
 - Strategy pattern relationships
 - Adapter pattern structure

-All UML diagrams accurately reflect the final implementation.
+The UML diagram accurately reflects the final implementation.

 ---